Permitted indications for listed medicines

 To ensure that permitted indications are suitable for listed medicines, the Permissible Indications Determination includes 'requirements' for their use for listed medicines.
 As a sponsor, you must ensure that you comply with all 'requirements' that apply to the use of the permitted indications you select for your listed medicine.
 The Therapeutic Goods Act 1989 (the Act) allows for cancellation of a medicine from the ARTG if the requirements are not met.

 At the time of listing a medicine in the ARTG, sponsors must certify that they hold evidence to support any indications and claims made about their medicine.
-Information on the types of evidence required to support scientific and traditional indications for listed medicines can be found in the Evidence guidelines: Guidelines on the evidence required to support indications for listed complementary medicines or the Australian regulatory guidelines for sunscreens (ARGS).
+Information on the types of evidence required to support scientific and traditional indications for listed medicines can be found in the Evidence guidelines or the Australian regulatory guidelines for sunscreens (ARGS).